-- 1. A of layer of coarse mulcil or wooddolips is to be piaced beneath the dripline of the protected trees.
-Molch is to be layer 12° from the trunk.
-2. A protective between 6° of chain his fareing shall be installed around the dripline of protected coarse.
-2. A protective between 6° of chain his fareing shall be installed around the dripline of protected coarse.
-3. A protective between 20° of chain his fareing shall be installed and the protective Clty Arberits but not closer than 2° from the trunk of any tree, Fence posts shall be 1.5° in certain the coarse of coarse of the coarse of coarse of the coar

-- NOT: Allow run off of spillage of damaging materials into the area below any canopy.
+A C byer of caste mulch or wood/obje is to be placed beneasth the dripline of the protected trees.
+Much is to be kept 12- from the trunk.
+A protection prime of of Challin Nie and the installed around the dripline of protected for the prime of the challine of the prime of the prima of t the straw waddle.
+5. Avoid the following conditions.
+DO NOT: VOT: Allow run off of spillage of damaging materials into the area below any canopy.
 Store materials, stockpile soil, or park or drive vehicles within the TPZ.
-Cut, break, skin, or bruise roots, branches, or trunks without first obtaining - Cut, break, skin, or bruise roots, branches, or tri corization from the City Arborist.
+Cut, break, skin, or bruise roots, branches, or trunks without first obtaining Cut, break, skin, or bruise roots, branches, or tr iorization from the City Arborist.
 Allow fires under and adjacent to trees.
 Discharge exhaust into foliage.
 Secure cable, chain, or rope to trees or shrubs.

-- Secure cable, chain, or rope to trees or shrubs.

-Trench, dig. or otherwise excavate within the dripline or TPZ of the tree(s) hout first obtaining authorization from the City Arborist.
-Apply soil stellarlast under pavement near existing trees.
+Secure cable, chain, or rope to trees or shrubs.
+Trench, dig, or otherwise excavate within the dripline or TPZ of the tree(s) hout first obtaining authorization from the City Arborist.
+Apply soil sterinatist under parement near existing trees.
 Only excavation by hand or compressed air shall be allowed within the dripline of trees.
-Machine

-- 6. Only execution by hand or compressed air shall be allowed within the dripline of trees.
-Machine trenching shall not be allowed.
-When addition, markine, which is being used outside for the dripline of trees, recounters roots smaller than 2°, the wall of the trench adjacent to the trees shall be hand furnised, making clark, clean custs through the roots.
-All dismaped, nor mad cut roots shall be hand furnised, making clean, clean cust through the roots.
-All dismaped, man and cut roots shall be hand the shall be recommended to the control of the roots of the roots of the roots.
-All dismaped may be recommended to the roots of the roots and roots of the roots a where the not possible to recruite piece or transhes, the contractor shall bere beneath the dripline of the tree.
-The born plant lake piece not include the contractor shall be be beneath the dripline of the tree.
-The born plant lake piece not ices than "I below be unrice of the soil in order to 10.
-These that have been identified in the arborit's report as being in poor health and/or point a point of the contractor of the propriet of the shall be reported by more than one-third, subject to approved of point and the propriet of the project Arborits to the propriet of the project Arborits or the project Arb - MONTHLY INSPECTIONS It is required that the site arborist provide periodic inspections during construction.
-It is required that the site arborist provide periodic inspections during construction.
+Machine 6.
+Othy escavator by hand or compressed at shall be allowed within the diplice of trees.
+Machine characterizing shall not a subwork.
+When address hand the subwork within the diplice of trees, machine with the subwork.
+When address hand the subwork within the subwork within the subwork within the subwork.
+When address hand the subwork within the subwork within the subwork within the subwork within the subwork.
+When address has a subwork within the contraction may call the root and address with the subwork within the contraction may call the root and subwork within the contraction may call the root and subwork with with each within the subwork within the contraction may call the root and subwork with with the contraction with the subwork with with the contraction with the subwork with the sub

+- Benefaction and Series and Seri

+- MONTHLY INSPECTIONS It is required that the site arborist provide periodic inspections during construction.
 Four-week intervals would be sufficient to access and monitor the effectiveness of the Tree Protection Plan and to provide recommendations for any additional care or treatment.

-- dampened burlap.